Managing Money with WooPayments

 ↑ Back to top

-If a refund is sent within a few hours of the original charge, the refund might be processed as a “reversal.”
+If a refund is sent shortly after the original charge, the refund might be processed as a “reversal.”
 What this means is that the original charge will simply disappear from the customer’s statement, and a separate credit is not issued.

 Thus, if you refund a customer soon after they ordered, but they never see the amount added back to their statement, you can simply ask them to review their statement for the original charge.
 It should be gone, as if they never transacted with you at all.